conradakunga/Blog/_posts/2026-06-29-net-11-preview-get-random-integral-numbers.md

 This is no longer necessary.

-A new generic method has been introduced for this very purpose: [NextInteger](https://learn.microsoft.com/lv-lv/dotnet/api/system.random.nextinteger?view=net-11.0&viewFallbackFrom=net-10.0).
+A new [generic method](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/generics/generic-methods) has been introduced for this very purpose: [NextInteger()](https://learn.microsoft.com/lv-lv/dotnet/api/system.random.nextinteger?view=net-11.0&viewFallbackFrom=net-10.0).

 The equivalent code is as follows: